logangoins/Cable/README.md

         --delegate-to <account>   - Target account to delegate access to --delegate-from <account> - Controlled account to delegate from --flush <account>         - Operation to flush msDs-AllowedToActOnBehalfOfOtherIdentity on an account

+dacl:
+        --object <object>         - Object to perform DACL operations on --read                    - Operation to read the objects Access Control Entries (ACE)s --write <permission>      - Write a ACE on the selected object, built in permissions are: GenericAll,GenericWrite,User-Force-Reset-Password,Self-Membership
+        --guid <guid>             - Specify custom GUID for permission or extended right to write on the object, alternative for "--write"
+        --account <account>       - Display access an account has on the target object, or set access to this account on the target object

 user:
         --setspn <value>          - Write to an objects servicePrincipalName attribute